PouryaTak/pv-carousel/README.md

 ## How to use:

-After including these script tags to your html file:
+After downlaod and including these script tags to your html file:

 ```html
   <script src="https://cdn.jsdelivr.net/npm/lodash@4.17.21/lodash.min.js"></script>